bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

-you have no idea how good of an environemtn you're in right now for meeting people that you can start a company with down the road. and the one thing that we always tell college students is more importnat than starting any particular startup, is getting to know a lot of potential cofounders. so i wanna finish this section of my talk with a quote from fifty center. this is from when he was asked about vitamin water. i won't read it, it's up there, but it's about the importance of thinking about what customers want, and thinking about the demands of the market.
+you have no idea how good of an environemtn you're in right now for meeting people that you can start a company with down the road. and the one thing that we always tell college students is more importnat than starting any particular startup, is getting to know a lot of potential cofounders. so i want to finish this section of my talk with a quote from fifty center. this is from when he was asked about vitamin water. i won't read it, it's up there, but it's about the importance of thinking about what customers want, and thinking about the demands of the market.

 "Most people think first of what they want to express or make, then find the audience for their idea.
 You must work the opposite angle, thinking first of the public.
 You need to keep your focus on their changing needs, the trends that are washing through them.
 Beginning with their demand, you create the appropriate supply." - 50 Cent